clintoon/splitity/web/src/pages/TermsAndConditionsPage/terms_and_conditions.md

 Your personal information when You use the Application or the Website and tells You about Your privacy rights and how the law protects You.
 Please read Our Privacy Policy carefully before using Our Service.

+# Age Requirement for Users

+Users must be of age 13 or older to be permitted to use the Service.
+If We learn of any users under the age of 13, We will terminate their access immediately.

 # Subscriptions